 Although my latest visit to was in 2018, I maintain contact and to date all the information contained is current.
 Places do change and shut down in Chiang Mai but not as frequently as in Bangkok.
 To my knowledge all the articles are current.
 The main change in Chiang Mai since 2015 has been growth and the massive impact of Chinese tourism.

-Key words: Khao Soy, Chiang Mai, Lanna Food, Northern Thailand, Nancy Chandler, est cola, Pepsi, Warorot market, Lamduan Khao Soy, Khao Soy Fa Ham, Smer Jai Khao Soy, Just Khao Soy, Anusarn Market, Mae Pah Sii Khao Soy, Elliebum Guest House, Heuan Pen, Hong Tauw Inn, open-air barbecues, Airport Plaza, Kad Luang Lanna Food Market, Khantoke
+Key words: Khao Soy, Khao Soi, Chiang Mai, Lanna Food, Northern Thailand, est cola, Pepsi, Warorot market, Lamduan Khao Soy, Khao Soy Fa Ham, Smer Jai Khao Soy, Just Khao Soy, Anusarn Market, Mae Pah Sii Khao Soy, Elliebum Guest House, Heuan Pen, Hong Tauw Inn, open-air barbecues, Airport Plaza, Kad Luang Lanna Food Market, Khantoke

 Further useful information